21. Be emotional

 Your goal for this challenge is to look for a photo (or photos) that you have strong emotions about and to journal an emotional layout.

 While preparing for the St. Louis Digi-Gathering, I actually wrote two presentations with the theme of emotions.
 I was only able to share one of them at the gathering.
-You can find it on this Emotions and Color Challenge post.

 I am copying the second presentation below.

 EMOTIONS IN SCRAPBOOKING

 Emotions in layouts preserve life for future generations.

 The key to conveying emotions in a layout is capturing those emotions in the photos.

 Capturing emotions is often about being at the right place at the right time with camera on and pointing in the right direction.
 Learn to anticipate emotions and be prepared.